congchao120/pdmsa-multimodal-ai/README.md

 The runnable configuration is [configs/classification.toml](configs/classification.toml).
 Paths are resolved relative to that file unless documented otherwise.

-Its current defaults (`vit-base-patch16-384`, 384-pixel input, 150 epochs, and batch size 32)
-correspond to the retained layer-specific source scripts.
-Other retained scripts use 224-pixel input, while the manuscript reports batch size 64 and 100 epochs.
+The current configuration mirrors the manuscript-reported classification settings: vit-base- patch16-384, 384×384-pixel input, 150 training epochs, and a batch size of 32.
+Other retained exploratory scripts used 224×224-pixel input, 100 epochs, and a batch size of 64; these variants are not claimed as the source of the reported results unless their checkpoint provenance is independently confirmed.

 1. Audit the manifest and, when images are locally available, verify every path: